-Qubit provides a range of systems for aquatic biology in standard and customized configurations, enabling measurement of metabolic rate in organisms ranging from invertebrates, through corals in situ, to fish.
-Single channel and multichannel open flow and stop flow configurations may be used depending on experimental design sample biomass and metabolic activity.
+Qubit provides a range of systems for aquatic biology in standard and customized configurations, enabling the measurement of metabolic rate in organisms ranging from invertebrates, through corals in situ, to fish.
+Single channel and multichannel open flow and stop flow configurations may be used depending on the experimental design sample biomass and metabolic activity.
 Pricing makes the systems attractive for both research and teaching applications.

 Q-Box Aqua (from $5,800 US)

 Metabolic O2 consumption is measured by intermittent flow respirometry in which measurements are made sequentially without removing the fish from the chamber.
 The chamber is flushed with fresh water between measurements.
-Dissolved Oxygen data corrected for salinity, temperature and pressure are displayed in software and used to calculate VO2.
-All of the components of the Q-Box AQUA Package are housed in a rugged weather proof case for easy transport and storage.
+Dissolved Oxygen data corrected for salinity, temperature, and pressure are displayed in software and used to calculate VO2.
+All of the components of the Q-Box AQUA Package are housed in a rugged weatherproof case for easy transport and storage.
 Learn MORE

-Mini-AQUA for small samples For aquatic respirometry measurements of small fish and insect larvae (~1g) Qubit offers the Mini-Aqua package, a modified version of the Q-Box AQUA with small aquatic respirometer chamber (9mL) and components for smaller total volume system.
+Mini-AQUA for small samples For aquatic respirometry measurements of small fish and insect larvae (~1g) Qubit offers the Mini-Aqua package, a modified version of the Q-Box AQUA with a small aquatic respirometer chamber (9mL) and components for a smaller total volume system.
 The mini-AQUA package also features a micro-chamber (1.23mL in volume) with DO probe inserted in the top portion for measurements of VO2 of very small samples such as larvae and juvenile fish less than 0.5g.
 The micro-chamber is used in the intermittent stop flow mode resulting in higher sensitivity and resolution of the system.

 Rahi L et al. (2020) Impact of salinity changes on growth, oxygen consumption and expression pattern of selected candidate genes in the orange mud crab (Scylla Olivacea).
 Aquaculture Research 51: 4290-4301 https://doi.org/10.1111/are.14772